Anyaleef/haifa-stadium-schedule-monitor/README.md

 This project is licensed under the MIT License.
 The MIT License applies only to the original source code in this repository.
-Third-party names, trademarks, and information remain the property of their respective owners.
+Third-party names, trademarks, website content, and other third-party materials remain the property of their respective owners.